vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/16_puruShArthakAShThAdhikAraH.md

 When a man gives rise to Īśvara's lila rasa by actions opposed to the sāstras, it will end in his ruin.
 If, in the state of bondage, he acts according to the Lord's will as revealed in the sāstras and, in the state of mokṣa, by direct peroeption of the Lord's will, he will not only promote the Lord's lilū rasa and bhoga but incidentally attain his own desired objects.
 When the Jiva acts on any occasion consciously, since his desired fruit, incidental though it be, has to come from the will of the lord, the latter has to be ascertained from the s'astras which disclose that the service rendered to His devotees is most delightful to him.

-3. Alavandar Stotram : 46
+3. Aḷavandār Stotram : 46

-1. Mahabharata: Santiparva: 199-25 2.
+1. Mahābhārata: Santiparva: 199-25 2.
 Bhagavad Gita: 7-18162 The following authoritative texts may be studied in this connection: "Of all forms of homage, the homage paid to Viṣṇu is the best, but superior even to this, is the excellent homage or adoration offered to Viṣṇu's devotees", "I have great affection to those who are devoted to my devotees.
 Therefore should one render devout service to them."
 "Devotion to me is of eight forms: (1) love to my devotees without any thought of their faults; (2) rejoicing at the adoration offered to nie by another; (3) delight in listening to stories concerning me; (4) a change in the voice, in the eyes and in the body, while listening to such stories; (5) trying to offer adoration to me; (6) freedom from hypocrisy in one's relations with me; (7) meditation of me at all times; (8) and not considering me as one from whom worldly benefits can be bad - if bhakti (which is of these eight forms) is found in a mleccha, he should be respected as the best of Brahmins endowed with jnana and bhakti; he is a real sannyāsi, he is a wiso man and he may be taught (the scriptures) and from him one may learn the truth.
 He is fit to be adored even like myself.", "They are 'my bhaktas or dovotees who do not show devotion to any other deity, who love those that are devoted to me and that have SODE ht me as their upāya", "I offer adoration also to those who offer adoration to that yajna varāha, who is of boundless splen. dour", "By \*see king the protection of those who seek the Lord as their refuge and by rendering service to him who is devoted to the devotee, that is in turn) devoted to the devotee of the Lord - by doing so, men are released from all their sins."

 When we study these passages, (it beomes clear) that, of all forms of service which a s'esha of the Lord may reader, that rendered to the Bhagavatas is the most important and is the most pleasing to the Lord, in the same way as the fondling of the prince is most pleasing to the king.

 4. Padmottaram: 29-81

-5. Mahabharata: Aswamedika
+5. Mahābhārata: Aswamedika

 Parva: 116-23

-6. Garuḍa purana: 219-6-9 7.
-Mahabharata: Aswamedhika
+6. Garuḍa purāṇa: 219-6-9 7.
+Mahābhārata: Aswamedhika

 parva : 104-91 8.
-Garuḍa puranam :
+Garuḍa purāṇam :

 SERVICE TO BHAGAVATAS